Soo-jin leaves (G)I-DLE, group to continue making music as five members

 Soo-jin has withdrawn from K-pop girl group (G)-IDLE, confirmed CUBE Entertainment.

-- READ MORE: THE BOYZ on ‘Thrill-ing’: “We’re in that spot where we can be more confident and try new things”
+- READ MORE: It’s time we stop putting K-pop idols on pedestals and view them as they are – fallible human beings

-In a brief statement released by the group’s agency via South Korean media outlet Star News on August 14, CUBE Entertainment announced the withdrawal of Soo-jin from the group.
+In a brief statement released by the group’s agency via South Korean media outlet Star News on August 14, CUBE Entertainment announced that Soo-jin has officially departed from the group.

 “(G)-IDLE will henceforth promote as five members.
 We will continue to do our best and provide unstinting support so that (G)I-DLE can show their growth in music and performance,” wrote the agency, as translated by Soompi.

-While the company did not name any explicit reasons for the idol’s departure in their statement, they apologised for “having caused concern through the controversy associated with [Soo-jin].”
+While the company did not name any explicit reasons for the idol’s departure in its statement, CUBE has apologised for “having caused concern through the controversy associated with [Soo-jin]”.

 The singer has been embroiled in bullying allegations since February this year, which both Soo-jin and CUBE have since denied.
-However, the singer began taking a hiatus from group activities from March.
-This also led to her being cut from the group’s April single ‘Last Dance’ following the controversy.
+However, following the controversy, the singer has taken a hiatus from group activities since March.
+She was also cut from the group’s most recent single ‘Last Dance’, which was released in collaboration with the community app UNIVERSE.

-In response to Soo-jin’s departure from the girl group, fans have kickstarted a petition demanding “justice” for the idol.
-Having amassed approximately over 138,000 signatures of its 150,000-signature goal at the time of writing, fans alleged that she was “falsely accused of school bullying” and requested for CUBE Entertainment to “bring Soo-jin back”.
+In response to Soo-jin’s departure from the girl group, several fans have kickstarted a petition demanding “justice” for the idol.
+The petition has amassed nearly 140,000 signatures of its 150,000-signature goal at the time of writing.
+The fans, who have called for the K-pop idol to be reinstated as part of G(I)-DLE, alleged that she was “falsely accused of school bullying” and requested CUBE Entertainment to “bring Soo-jin back”.
 Neither the agency nor Soo-jin have responded to the petition.